A New Sentence Extraction Strategy for Unsupervised Extractive Summarization Methods: Introduction

 \section{Introduction}

+\IEEEPARstart{M}{assive} text data are generated every day with the development of the Internet.
+People can hardly find the proper information efficiently among such a large amount of data.
+Automatic text summarization, aiming to summarize the most central contents of given text with least words, has attracted more and more attention.

-Automatic text summarization, aiming to generate a shorter version of the given text while keeping the most central ideas, has always been a subject of great concern.
-Two main approaches have been proposed to solve this problem - extractive and abstractive.
-In extractive summarization, sentences are chosen from the original text and then concatenated to form the summary, while in abstractive summarization, though words and phrases from the original texts may be reused, the summary is basically rewrited and tries to retain the main idea \cite{nenkova2011automatic}.
-Due to the complexity of abstractive summarization, especially considering the grammar rules when generating summaries, more scholars tend to use extractive methods to generate summaries.
-Consequently, we will mainly focus on extractive summarization in this paper.
+There are two existing approaches to solve this problem - extractive and abstractive.
+In extractive summarization, sentences are chosen from the original text and then concatenated to form the summary, while in abstractive summarization, though words and phrases from the original texts may be reused, the summary is basically rewrited and tries to retain the main contents \cite{nenkova2011automatic}.
+Ideally, the abstractive methods can generate summarizations which are refined and in line with human habit.
+However, they also bring great challenge when we tried to keep the grammar of the summarizations corrrect.
+Abstractive summarization methods are greatly limited by text generation technology under strong semantic constraints.
+At present, this kind of technology can not effectively balance the naturalness, grammatical correctness and semantic accuracy of the generated text.
+Therefore, it is always difficult to achieve satisfactory results, which seriously restricts the practical application.
+In contrast, the summarization generated by extractive methods come from the original text, so the fluency and grammatical correctness of the summarization can be basically guaranteed, and the main challenge is the semantic accuracy of extracted sentences.
+In order to solve this challenge, previous researchers have done a large amount of researches.

+Traditional machine learning techniques have been widely used for text summarization.
+Some of them used statistical features to extract summarization, such as TF-IDF \cite{shi2009study}.
+There are also methods using trainable systems in which models try to capture text features, such as sentence position and length \cite{radev2004centroid}, word frequency \cite{nenkova2006compositional}, and action nouns \cite{filatova2004event}.
+A shortcoming of these methods is that the features of summarization are always concentrating on the features the methods capture, and it may lead to the duplication of summarization.